 The first pterosaur discovered was Pterodactylus, identified in 1784 by Italian scientist Cosimo Collini, who thought he had discovered a marine creature that used its wings as paddles, according to the Geological Society of London (opens in new tab).

 A French naturalist, Georges Cuvier, proposed that the creatures could fly in 1801, and then later coined the term "Ptero-dactyle" in 1809 after the discovery of a fossil skeleton in Bavaria, Germany.
 This was the term used until scientists realized they were finding different genera of flying reptiles.
 However, "pterodactyl" stuck as the popular term.

-The name comes from the Greek pterodaktulos, meaning "winged finger," which is an apt description of its flying apparatus.
-Like all pterosaurs, the wings of Pterodactylus were formed by a skin and muscle membrane stretching from its elongated fourth finger to its hind limbs.
-Some scientists think pterosaurs were more suited to gliding than active flying.
+Pterodactylus comes from the Greek word pterodaktulos, meaning "winged finger," which is an apt description of its flying apparatus.
+The primary component of the wings of Pterodactylus and other pterosaurs were made up of a skin and muscle membrane that stretched from the animals' highly elongated fourth fingers of the hands to the hind limbs, according to Mcgill University.

 Sizes of pterosaurs

 The smallest pterosaur, called Nemicolopterus crypticus, was discovered in the western part of China's Liaoning Province.
 It had a wingspan of only 10 inches (25 centimeters), according to a description of the animal, published in the journal Proceedings of the National Academy of Sciences (opens in new tab).
 The remains of this flying reptile revealed that over half of the length of its wing was occupied by a long finger, which anchored the membrane that made up the wing to the body, according to the Carnegie Museum of Natural History (opens in new tab).